Medical Pathologist: Job Description, Salary and Career Outlook

 Medical Pathologist Salary and Career Outlook

-According to PayScale.com, medical pathologists earned a median yearly salary of $174,073 as of July 2014.
-The U.S. Bureau of Labor Statistics (BLS) reported that the number of jobs for all physicians was forecast to increase 18% in the period between 2012 and 2022 (www.bls.gov).
+According to PayScale.com, medical pathologists earned a median yearly salary of $174,544 as of October 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that the number of jobs for all physicians and surgeons was forecast to increase 18% in the period between 2012 and 2022 (www.bls.gov).
 This growth was expected in part due to healthcare needs caused by an increase in the senior citizen population.
 Because the elderly are particularly susceptible to diseases like cancer, medical pathologists, who are instrumental in diagnosing cancer, should be increasingly in demand.

 Related to Medical Pathologist: Job Description, Salary and Career Outlook